 - 3.1 The Headteacher/Principal has overall responsibility for ensuring potential hazards are identified and risk assessments are completed for all areas in the school/academy.
-Should staff have any concerns regarding new or existing Risk Assessments, they should contact the Trust Operations Manager (TOM) who will be able to advise and where necessary, provide a template risk assessment document. - 3.2 Annual risk assessments will be conducted for all areas of the school/academy to identify all defects and potential risks along with the necessary solutions or control measures. - 3.3 Risk assessments will consider the needs of staff, pupils, visitors and contractors. - 3.4 Risk assessments will be reviewed if: - There is any reason to suspect that they are no longer valid - There has been a significant change in related matters - 3.5 The school/academy will record any significant findings of any risk assessments including the following: - The identified hazards - How people might be harmed by them - What the school has implemented to control the risk
+Should staff have any concerns regarding new or existing Risk Assessments, they should contact the TOM who will be able to advise and where necessary, provide a template risk assessment document. - 3.2 Annual risk assessments will be conducted for all areas of the school/academy to identify all defects and potential risks along with the necessary solutions or control measures. - 3.3 Risk assessments will consider the needs of staff, pupils, visitors and contractors. - 3.4 Risk assessments will be reviewed if: - There is any reason to suspect that they are no longer valid - There has been a significant change in related matters - 3.5 The school/academy will record any significant findings of any risk assessments including the following: - The identified hazards - How people might be harmed by them - What the school has implemented to control the risk

-3.6 General Risk Assessments
+General Risk Assessments

-- 3.6.1 The Trust conducts and documents risk assessments for all activities presenting a significant risk.
-These are coordinated by the competent person at each school/academy. - 3.6.2 Risk assessments are available for all staff to view and are held centrally in a public drive and located in written form at main reception. - 3.6.3 Risk assessments will be reviewed on an annual basis or when the work activity changes.
+- 3.6 The Trust conducts and documents risk assessments for all activities presenting a significant risk.
+These are coordinated by the competent person at each school/academy. - 3.7 Risk assessments are available for all staff to view and are held centrally in a public drive and located in written form at main reception. - 3.8 Risk assessments will be reviewed on an annual basis or when the work activity changes.
 Staff will be made aware of any changes to risk assessments relating to their work.

-3.7 Individual Risk Assessments
+Individual Risk Assessments

-- 3.7.1 Specific assessments relating to staff members or pupils are held on the individual's file and will be undertaken by a member of the senior leadership team or, if applicable, the school/academy's SENCO. - 3.7.2 Such risk assessments will be reviewed on a regular basis.
+3.9 Specific assessments relating to staff members or pupils are held on the individual's file and will be undertaken by a member of the senior leadership team or, if applicable, the school/academy's SENDCo.
+Such risk assessments will be reviewed on a regular basis.

-3.8 Specific Medical Conditions
+Specific Medical Conditions

-- 3.8.1 It is the responsibility of all staff to inform their line manager of any medical conditions (including pregnancy) that may impact upon their work. - 3.8.2 A separate risk assessment is required for pregnant staff members and should be carried out by the relevant department and submitted to the competent person.
+- 3.10 It is the responsibility of all staff to inform their line manager of any medical conditions (including pregnancy) that may impact upon their work. - 3.11 A separate risk assessment is required for pregnant staff members and should be carried out by the relevant department and submitted to the competent person.

-3.9 Young Persons
+Young Persons

-- 3.9.1 Young persons may be exposed to additional risks at work due to their lack of knowledge, experience and possible immaturity. - 3.9.2 Additional procedures should be implemented by their line Manager to ensure safety: - Additional training, supervision

-• Both young person and line manager should pay careful attention to any restrictions placed on the type of work, which may be undertaken
+- 3.12 Young persons may be exposed to additional risks at work due to their lack of knowledge, experience and possible immaturity.
+Additional procedures should be implemented by their Line Manager to ensure safety: - Additional training, supervision - Both young person and line manager should pay careful attention to any restrictions placed on the type of work, which may be undertaken

-3.10 Curriculum Activities
+Curriculum Activities

-- 3.10.1 Risk assessments for curriculum activities will be carried out by the Curriculum Leader/Head of Department, as they will be the competent person for the specialism.
-This will include the specialism codes of practice and associated risk assessments. - 3.10.2 The competent person will ensure risk assessments are completed by staff leading day trips or residential stays. - 3.10.3 It is the responsibility of the Curriculum Leader/Head of Department to immediately highlight via email (to the Headteacher/Principal or designated Support Services Manager) if there are barriers to compliance; this must be in writing to ensure auditability. - 3.10.4 The risk assessment for curriculum activities should be stored as follows: - Electronic version; Stored within a public shared drive within a folder clearly indicating 'Health and Safety' and should clearly state the curriculum/departmental area within the title of each file plus the document title - Hardcopy; A hardcopy to be clearly displayed in a central area within the curriculum area/department which is easily accessible by all.
-This file must be available for random 'spot checks' by the school/academy's senior leadership team or an appointed member of the Trust's central team - 3.10.5 Whenever a new course is adopted or developed, all activities must be reviewed against the current risk assessments and any significant findings are incorporated into lesson plans and schemes in daily use.
+- 3.13 Risk assessments for curriculum activities will be carried out by the Curriculum Leader/Head of Department, as they will be the competent person for the specific specialism.
+This will include the specialism codes of practice and associated risk assessments. - 3.14 The competent person will ensure risk assessments are completed by staff leading day trips or residential stays. - 3.15 It is the responsibility of the Curriculum Leader/Head of Department to immediately highlight via email (to the Headteacher/Principal or designated SSM) if there are barriers to compliance; this must be in writing to ensure auditability. - 3.16 The risk assessment for curriculum activities should be stored in a shared Google drive within a folder clearly indicating 'Health and Safety' and should clearly state the curriculum/departmental area within the title of each file plus the document title. - 3.17 Whenever a new course is adopted or developed, all activities must be reviewed against the current risk assessments and any significant findings are incorporated into lesson plans and schemes in daily use.